AI visibilityIrelandFinancial services

 The telling result is at the very top.
 Zurich leads on 264 mentions - even though Zurich Insurance plc redomiciled to Germany in 2024.
 Brand memory outlives the corporate paperwork: the models still read Zurich as a front-rank Irish home insurer.
 Behind it, five more carriers cluster tightly, and only then do the brokers appear.
 Volume, in other words, is a brand-size mirror - a challenger won't out-shout the incumbents here.
 The interesting story starts when you stop counting mentions and read what's being said.

 Re-rank the same ten brands by sentiment and the board turns over.
-The warmest-spoken-of names are RedClick (+0.219), the Generali-owned direct brand, and An Post Insurance (+0.216) — both near the bottom on volume.
+The warmest-spoken-of names are RedClick (+0.219), the Generali-owned direct brand, and An Post Insurance (+0.216) - both near the bottom on volume.
 The two biggest underwriters by mentions, AXA and Allianz, sit dead last on warmth.
-Unlike raw volume, sentiment isn't size-locked; it's winnable — which is exactly why it's worth watching.
+Unlike raw volume, sentiment is winnable - it moves independent of how big you are, which is exactly why it's worth watching.

 The mechanism is in the sources.
 Every insurer's own site reads positively - that part is table stakes.
 What separates the warm from the merely loud is the earned layer.
 Allianz's sentiment is dragged down by Reddit (−0.16) and a run of BBC travel-insurance complaints (−0.29); its most negative quote is a Reddit thread about a stalled claim - "5 days and counting and they are delaying at every opportunity."
 The smaller, warmer brands live on friendlier channels - An Post on Instagram, FBD on a +0.46 Facebook footprint.
 The takeaway for a marketer: the models read your reputation off the channels you don't own.